nandub/hubot-irc/README.md

 # Hubot IRC Adapter

-NOTICE: This bot is now upgraded to Hubot 2.3.
-You should specify 0.0.8 as your hubot-irc dependency for older versions of Hubot (<2.0.0).

 ## Description

 This is the IRC adapter for hubot.
+For discussion about this adapter, join `#hubot-irc` on `irc.freenode.net`.

 ## Installation

+NOTICE: This bot is now upgraded to Hubot 2.3.
+You should specify 0.0.8 as your hubot-irc dependency for older versions of Hubot (<2.0.0).

 * Add `hubot-irc` as a dependency in your hubot's `package.json`
 * Install dependencies with `npm install`